Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 ### ACK (Acknowledgment) {#ctrl-pkt-ack}

 Acknowledgment (ACK) control packets are used to provide the delivery status of data packets.
-By acknowledgement reception of data packets up to the acknowledged packet sequence number, the receiver notifies the sender that all prior packets were received or, in the case of live streaming ({{data-transmission-modes}}, {{live-streaming-use-case}}), preceding missing packets (if any) were dropped as too late to be delivered ({{too-late-packet-drop}}).
+By acknowledging the reception of data packets up to the acknowledged packet sequence number, the receiver notifies the sender that all prior packets were received or, in the case of live streaming ({{data-transmission-modes}}, {{live-streaming-use-case}}), preceding missing packets (if any) were dropped as too late to be delivered ({{too-late-packet-drop}}).